jprochazk/uecs/README.md

 ### About the library

-This library tries to stay unopinionated.
+*μECS* tries to stay unopinionated.
 Where most ECS libraries act more like engines, dictating how you should structure and run your code, here you'll find only a very efficient storage for your entities and components.
 How you actually structure your game is entirely up to you.

 To stay lean and mean, things like deferred entity destruction, resource management, component pooling, and so on, are not part of the library.
-It means there is more work for you, the user, but it also means there is *far* more flexibility for everyone.
-It doesn't require an exorbitant amount of work, either!
+It means there is more work for you, the user, but it also means there is far more flexibility for *every* user's specific requirements.
+Rest assured, using the library doesn't require an exorbitant amount of work.
+Quite the opposite, it's very straightforward.
 You can see examples of advanced usage [further down](#advanced-usage).

 ### Usage